 Interest rates are steady but may continue on the rise, making houses a little more expensive, due to the interest.
 This could lower the demand for housing for some period or increase the supply with many trying to cash out on their appreciated asset.
 If you were looking for opportunity to make money; the housing market might have been able to offer that as we approach the future.
 According to page 39 of the 2010 census, the data present there shows that around 88% of available housing in the United States is occupied, will this trend continue into 2020 and beyond?

 As a large amount of millenials continue to live at home, some assume this may contribute to lower housing demand in the future, to allow prices to come down or stabilize.
-While Other see the occupation rate as evidence that few of the millennial generation will own houses.
+While others see the occupation rate as evidence that few of the millennial generation will own houses.
 Other beliefs revolve around the fact that houses will be inherited and this rate will only come down with investment in housing construction.
 Predictions have also claimed low birth rates in this generation will lead to less occupation of housing in the future, and therefore bring prices down.
-Prices can still be found cheaper just outside inland Empire and metropolitan cities, but the direction of the housing market remains to be seen as we realize what impacts the country and market more.
+Prices can still be found cheaper just outside inland suberbs and metropolitan cities, but the direction of the housing market remains to be seen as we realize what impacts the country and market will endure.

 Further, more than 90% of available housing in California is occupied.
 As this number increases, the chances of demand not being met could increase prices and make home ownership for incoming generations very out of reach.
 The market is already competitive with some areas seeing prices up in the millions such as San Francisco, Sacramento, Los Angeles, coastal areas and others.

 I will develop this article with info from the census prior to that of 2010 to find a rate of change and wait to see in the 2020 census and following years, how the percentage changed.
-Later, I can look at differences in population and form a guess on whether or not this threat still remain if we have a similar population size on the most recent census compared to that previous.
+Later, I can look at differences in population and form a guess on whether or not this threat will still remain if we have a similar population size on the most recent census compared to that previous.